OGRECave/blender2ogre/ShapeAnimations.md

 Now the duplicate object "Wave2" has a number of Shape Keys, each for every frame that was exported in step 6b) Besides a new action `KeyAction` is created, which you can see in the `Shape Key Editor` of the `Dope Sheet` (Shift-F12)
 10) Now to get blender2ogre to export the animation we need to create a NLA track, go to the `Animation` and in the upper left corner change the view to `Nonlinear Animation`
-11) Perform a push-down of the animation towards an NLA Track
+11) Perform a push-down of the animation toward an NLA Track
 12) Set the name of the NLA Track, which will be the name of the Shape/Pose Animation in OGRE
 13) Now use `blender2ogre` to export the animation, make sure the option `SHAPE_ANIMATIONS` is set to `True`